 Aussie is one of Australia's leading financial service providers, having won The Adviser’s Top Mortgage Broker award for the last 3 years.
 They charge no appointment fees and can meet at a time and place which suits you.

-Tips for single parents who want to afford a home
+Tips for single parents who want to buy a home

-Saving for a deposit for a home and raising a child on a single income is a marathon exercise.
-And the costs of both raising a child and saving for a home are increasing.
-Take note of the following if you're looking for ways to save for a home and you're the provider for a dependant child.
+Trying to put together a deposit for a home while raising a child on a single income can be difficult, especially as the costs of both are increasing.
+Take note of the following if you're looking for ways to save for a home and you're the provider for a dependent child.

 - How much do you earn?
 When it comes time to apply for your home loan, you will want to know how much you can borrow.
-A higher income means you can borrow more.
-Pre-approval will give you a ball-park figure, once you’ve done a comparison of home loans, speak to the lender directly to find out whether parenting related payments can be included on your home loan application.
-There are other Centrelink benefits available to single parents.
+A higher income means you can borrow more, and pre-approval will give you a ballpark figure.
+Once you’ve done a comparison of home loans, speak to the lender directly to find out whether parenting-related payments can be included on your home loan application.
+There are other Centrelink benefits available to single parents that you may be able to use as well.
 Read more about applying for a home loan on Centrelink payments.

 - Increase your income.
-This is an obvious one, and something which is by far easier said than done.
-We covered off some possible ideas for increasing your income in our 12 week challenge.
-Although these solutions are not for everyone, renting out a spare room on a website like ‘AirBnB’ is a serious money maker.
+This is an obvious one, and something that is easier said than done.
+We covered some possible ideas for increasing your income in our 12-week challenge.
+Although these solutions are not for everyone, renting out a spare room on a website like Airbnb is a serious money maker.

 - Get a savings account.
-Although the first home saver accounts scheme is no longer in operation, high interest savings accounts are great if you’re saving for a goal, like a mortgage deposit.
-Not only are these accounts interest bearing — you get money back on the money you deposit in the account — they also come with features to help you save.
+Although the first home saver accounts scheme is no longer in operation, high-interest savings accounts are great if you’re saving for a goal, such as a mortgage deposit.
+Not only do the accounts let you earn interest, they also come with features to help you save.
 Automatic savings plans are a great way to save for a goal.

 - Get the right home loan.
-Spend some time comparing home loans and find the loan that’s the right fit.
-The right loan charges less fees and gives you flexibility to change the features as your situation changes in the future.
+Spend some time comparing home loans and find the loan that’s the right fit for you.
+The right loan charges less fees and gives you the flexibility to change the features as your situation changes in the future.
 A comparison of fees vs features now will save you time and money later.

-A dual income household can borrow more money than a single parent.
-But single parents can still get access to housing finance.
+A dual income household can borrow more money than a single parent, but single parents can still get a home loan.
 The issue is borrowing power.
-High income earners have greater access to housing finance.
-Compare loans and speak to lenders to find out whether they can help a single parent afford a home.
+High-income earners have greater access to financing.
+Compare loans and speak to lenders to find out whether they can help you afford a home.